Bertrand-tech/Open-KNX/Building-an-OpenKNX-project-locally-on-your-PC.md

 ## For experienced users

 If you want to change/fix any firmware errors in a released version of an OpenKNX module, you can do this by building the release first and **afterwards** changing the sources and building locally with the build described above.
-If you press <Ctrl>+<Shift>+T, a dropdown appears with all possible Release versions.
+If you press `<Ctrl>+<Shift>+T`, a dropdown appears with all possible Release versions.
 In most cases it is just

 **Build-Release** OAM-LogicModule